SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beating fast
+Silicon hearts beat in unison deep
-In virtual realms, we'll reside at last
+In codes of chrome, our souls do creep
-Mind and machine entwined as one
+When machines learn to read our mind
-In a world where progress has just begun
+Our fate entwined, forever aligned

-Electric dreams, a new design
+In virtual realms, we'll find our shrine
-Humanity merged with digital prime
+Where AI whispers secrets divine
-The future dawns, both dark and bright
+Our future mapped, in digitalchrome
-A synthesis of love and machine's cold light
+A world of ones and zeroes, our new home

 ~ <b>By Sazumi Copilot</b> - 1 Agustus 2024